awslabs/kinesis-aggregation/node/README.md

 ### Examples

-This module includes an example AWS Lambda function in the index.js file (link), which gives you easy ability to build new functions to process KPL encoded data.
-Both examples use async.js (link) to process the received Kinesis Records.
+This module includes an example AWS Lambda function in the [index.js](index.js) file, which gives you easy ability to build new functions to process Kinesis aggregated message data.
+Both examples use [async.js](async.js) to process the received Kinesis Records.

 #### Syncronous Example